 Why borage is a great buddy for tomatoes, strawberries, squash, and cabbage

-- It repels pests for cabbages and tomatoes but it attracts bees which can pollinate other plants in your greenhouse and scare caterpillars away.
+- It repels pests for cabbages and tomatoes but it attracts bees that can pollinate other plants in your greenhouse and scare caterpillars away.

 - It adds trace minerals to the soil and enhances the taste of strawberries